condense9/hark-lang/guide/src/why.md

 **Why is this not a library/DSL in Python?**

-When Teal threads wait on a Future, they stop completely.
+When Hark threads wait on a Future, they stop completely.
 The Lambda function saves the machine state and then terminates.
 When the Future resolves, the resolving thread restarts any waiting threads by invoking new Lambdas to pick up execution.